NorthernMan54/homebridge-alexa/README.md

 6. Restart homebridge, and ask Alexa to discovery devices.

-# Upgrading from the previous version of homebridge-alexa
+# Upgrading from the previous, non skill based version of homebridge-alexa

 If you had installed the previous version of homebridge-alexa with the special version of homebridge and HAP-NodeJS, it can disabled without reinstalling homebridge.
 You can disable it by removing the configuration parameter ssdp from your config.json.
 This will disable the previous version.

 ```
 "ssdp": 1900
 ```

+Also please have Alexa forget all your old devices.

 # config.json